phocks/twitter-action-hero/README.md

 Clone this repo and run `npm install` then edit the code and run `npm run dev`.

+You'll need to make a `keys.ts` file with your Twitter keys.

 Pull requests for different and interesting actions welcome.

 ## Build and use